BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Waste management

-The Council Plan Connect outlines the council’s priorities and outcomes for 2022-27.
+The Council Plan Connect outlines priorities and outcomes for 2022-27.
 Connect Outcomes should not be seen in isolation, they interact with each other, and as we achieve success in one, we move closer to success in others.
 In delivering our vision to ‘improve the lives and prospects of everyone in South Lanarkshire’, our priorities show how our work links with our partners, including our Community Planning Partners.

 For daily updates, stories and what’s going on in your area, visit our information and news website South Lanarkshire View